Being a Mom in San Antonio

 - Morgan’s Wonderland – a huge play area created for all abilities.
 It’s a low key amusement park for moms like me who can’t deal with Sea World.
 Parking is easy.
 It’s low commitment.
 There’s never a line to get on the carousel.
 My only complaint is that they only sell amusement park food, so bring your own healthy snacks and drinks!

-What’s your favorite place to hang with kids in SA?
+What’s your favorite place to hang with kids in San Antonio?